David Stenn: Patricia Douglas and Girl 27

-While researching Bombshell, Stenn stumbled across a reference to a long-buried Hollywood scandal about an underage dancer whose career and life were derailed after she was brutally raped by an M-G-M sales representative at an exhibitors' convention in 1937, then stigmatized by the studio's aggressive cover-up of the crime.
+While researching Bombshell, Stenn stumbled across a reference to a long-buried Hollywood scandal about an underage dancer whose career and life were derailed after she was brutally raped by an MGM sales representative at an exhibitors' convention in 1937, then stigmatized by the studio's aggressive cover-up of the crime.
 His pursuit of this story turned into a decade-long research project, one notable result of which was his astonishing discovery that the victim, Patricia Douglas, was still alive.
 He located her and persuaded her to tell her story, which he first detailed in a 2003 article for Vanity Fair.
 Stenn subsequently produced a documentary film on the subject, Girl 27 (2007), which incorporated footage of both the M-G-M exhibitors’ convention and of Douglas herself, who had agreed to appear on-camera for the first time shortly before her death.
 The film was picked up for distribution by Red Envelope Entertainment (Netflix), then Magnolia Pictures after its premiere in competition at the Sundance Film Festival.

 The revelations regarding sexual misconduct by certain powerful men in the entertainment industry that received widespread media coverage beginning in late 2017 brought renewed attention to Girl 27, in recognition of its documentary evidence of the perennial existence of this systemic problem.
 In a New York Times op-ed piece in January 2018, Stenn made the point that "Injustice can thrive only in silence, and finally the story of Patricia Douglas and others like her now resonates in Hollywood and beyond."
+In further testimony to the film's contemporary relevance, in August 2026, almost 23 years after her death, the New York Times printed a lengthy obituary of Patricia Douglas under the banner of its "Overlooked" feature, devoted to retrospective death notices of remarkable people whose deaths had gone unreported by the paper.